octobercms/docs/help-developer-guide.md

 An exception must be granted for these scenarios.

 <a name="psr-exception-newline-expressions"></a>
-### Subsequent expressions are on a new line
+### Expressions on New Line

+Subsequent expressions are on a new line.
 PSR-2 does not explicitly state that subsequent expressions should be on the same line as the closing parenthesis.

 The following code is considered valid and is recommended for better spacing between logic: